MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/concepts-scaling-resources.md

 ## Vertical scaling

-You can scale your instance vertically, by adding more resources to your Azure Database for PostgreSQL flexible server instance, such as increasing the number of CPUs and memory assigned to it.
+You can scale your instance vertically, by adding more resources to your Azure Database for PostgreSQL flexible server instance.
+You can increase or decrease the number of CPUs and memory assigned to it.

 Network throughput of your instance depends on the values you choose for CPU and memory.